Why It Works

 To Cook in a Dutch Oven: The day before serving, remove beef from the bag and rinse off all spices under cold, running water.
 Pat dry with paper towels.
 Preheat oven to 200°F. Place brisket in large Dutch oven, cover with water by several inches, and bring to a simmer over high heat.
 Remove from heat, cover with lid slightly ajar, place in oven, and cook until completely tender, about 10 hours.
 Proceed to step 4.

-Once beef is cooked, transfer to an airtight container along with cooking liquid (if cooked in a water oven, just store it in its vacuum bag).
-Let rest at least overnight, and up to 3 days.
+Once beef is cooked, transfer to an airtight container along with cooking liquid.
+Let rest in refrigerator at least overnight, and up to 3 days.

 You can also make this recipe using store-bought corned beef.
 Just skip to step 2.